Skip to content

 DeepLines model in Excel format

-Creating a model in Excel format
+Model data in Excel format

 Distribution of data in Excel sheets

-The input data are to be provided in various Excel sheets.
+The model data are to be provided in various Excel sheets.
 Each Excel sheet groups together data concerning the same type of data.
 The sheets names are fixed (see table below) and are sufficiently evocative enough to guess what type of object it is associated with.

 Each entity defined in a sheet has a name and their data are defined mostly on one row in the sheet.
 Most of these names correspond to model object names like types or model components which appear in the tree model.
 Some of these names have no equivalent in the model, they are used to grouping data and to reference these data in other sheets.